 If you’re using more than one image, you should use an image gallery.
 Galleries allows users to choose multiple images, change their formatting, and add appropriate captions and alternative text.

-If you have a lot of images (more than 10), we strongly recommend uploading them to OneDrive or creating a department Flickr account and linking where appropriate.
+If you have a lot of images (more than 10), we strongly recommend uploading them to SharePoint or creating a department Flickr account and linking where appropriate.

 When you’re adding an image to your website, you will always need to make sure the image has alternative text so users with limited or no vision can understand the image.
 If you don’t do this, you will see red dotted lines around your image, or it will look blurry in the editor.